matthewjwoodruff/modelcomparison/draft.md

 Once you start talking about more expensive objective functions, it's hard to ignore the influence of EGO.
 EGO's major selling point is the idea that it requires very few expensive function evaluations to optimize.
 But its major drawback is that it optimizes a single utility function.
 What I want to point out is that using a single utility function can make your optimization results less useful even as they become more accurate.
 Whether the utility function benefits from the extra variables depends on what it is, and on how complicated its dependency structure with respect to the variables is.
 I'll optimize mixed-integer formulations of the GAA problem using GASP, both single-objective and many-objective, and compare the results to the RSM results for the same objectives.

+There are a lot of surrogate modeling approaches out there with the same basic structure: do an initial sample, make a metamodel, optimize that to choose a new place to sample, update the metamodel, repeat until out of computer time.
+(Forrester and Keane 2009) calls this the two-phase approach.
+(This citation is a review paper by one of the few people who seem to be doing very good work on surrogate based optimization.)
+Most of these assume a single objective, although (Forrester and Keane 2009) are ahead of the game and discuss multiobjective optimization too.

 Computational Experiment
 ========================